-- Because you are injured and out of work money usually becomes a very serious issue but no one speaks to you about when the case will finally be over, if it will settle or not, or what is my case worth?
+- Because you are injured and out of work, money usually becomes a very serious issue, but no one speaks to you about when the case will finally be over, if it will settle and what it is worth.

-Ask yourself: When I was injured and looking for a lawyer how did I get to hire the one that I hired and am now unhappy with?
+Ask yourself: When I was injured and looking for a lawyer, how did I get to hire the one that I hired and am now unhappy with?
 Did you in fact interview many lawyers before hiring this one and see which one you thought was best for your case?
 Probably not.
-Most people hire the first lawyer that meets with and speaks to them.
+Most people hire the first lawyer who meets with and speaks to them.

-If you found this lawyer from an Internet search then you may ask yourself the same questions: What was your decision to hire this lawyer or firm based on?
-The New Yorker magazine many years ago ran a cartoon that is right in point.
-It showed a computer screen and keyboard with one dog typing on the keyboard saying to another dog watching him type, ”On the internet, nobody knows you’re a dog.”
+If you found this lawyer from an internet search, then you may ask yourself the same questions: What was your decision to hire this lawyer or firm based on?
+The New Yorker magazine many years ago ran a cartoon that was right on point.
+It showed a computer screen and keyboard with one dog typing on the keyboard saying to another dog watching him type, “On the internet, nobody knows you’re a dog.”
 This says it all in my view.
-You searched on the Internet for a lawyer after you were injured but, what research did you put in before actually hiring this lawyer or firm?
+You searched on the internet for a lawyer after you were injured, but what research did you put in before actually hiring this lawyer or firm?

 The good news is that you can change lawyers at any time and for any reason without any penalties or additional costs or fees.